rbrito/avr-evtd/README.md

 # KNOW ISSUES

-None known.
-Tested now on PPC, MIPS and KURO systems with 2.4 and 2.6 releases of the kernel.
-Also tested under stock, openlink and freelink versions of the updated firmware.
+None known, but there are probably issues with the code, as it has survived changes in the maintenance.

+It has been tested on Kuroboxes with PowerPC processors, Linux 2.6, and Debian as the distribution.
+Reports of bugs are welcome.

 ----

-# This is Free Software for Linkstation/kuro fans and lovers!
+# This is Free Software for Linkstation/Kuro fans and lovers!

 Please just mention our name if modified or linked to.
 Bob Perry (UK)		June 2006.